-If you need a louver that provides efficient air flow, then consider a model with high free area, low pressure drop, and a relatively flat blade profile.
+If you need a louver that provides efficient air flow, then consider a model with a high free area, low pressure drop, and a flat blade profile.
 These louvers will maximize airflow and increase efficiency in your HVAC system.

 MCDLG & Continuing Education

 MCDLG offers free self-paced courses online through AEC Daily.